JustBru00/NetherCubeParkour/README.md

-# NetherCubeElytra
+# NetherCubeParkour

-A plugin created for NetherCube server by JustBru00.
+A plugin created for the NetherCube server by JustBru00.